Zack Stortini

-Zachery Stortini (born September 11, 1985) is a Canadian former professional ice hockey right winger and current assistant coach with the Sudbury Wolves of the Ontario Hockey League (OHL).
+Zachery Stortini (born September 11, 1985) is a Canadian former professional ice hockey right winger and current assistant coach with the Tucson Roadrunners of the American Hockey League (AHL).
 He played in the National Hockey League (NHL) with the Edmonton Oilers and Nashville Predators.
 Stortini was chosen in the third round, 94th overall, by the Oilers in the 2003 NHL Entry Draft.
 He plays a physical game and is known as an enforcer.

 Playing career

 Stortini is the former captain of the Sudbury Wolves, where he spent his entire Ontario Hockey League (OHL) career.

 He made his professional debut in 2004 with the Toronto Roadrunners of the American Hockey League (AHL), playing in two games.
 After another year with Sudbury, Stortini graduated full-time joining the Iowa Stars of the AHL.
 Stortini scored the first goal in Iowa Stars franchise history.
 He was later loaned to the Milwaukee Admirals (AHL) to finish the season.

 He made his NHL debut on January 20, 2007, against the Calgary Flames.
 Stortini was a –1 and received a ten-minute misconduct penalty in the third period of his first game.
 Stortini was leading the AHL in penalty minutes at the time of his call-up.
 He was brought up to add some toughness to the Oilers after they had been banged around in the previous few games.
 The Oilers also wanted a "heavyweight" in their line up to go against Calgary tough-guy Eric Godard.
 He was sent back to the Hamilton Bulldogs after the game, but later was recalled.
 Stortini appeared in 29 regular season games for the Oilers during the 2006–07 season.
 He went on to win the Calder Cup that season as a member of the Bulldogs.

 Stortini scored his first NHL goal with the Oilers against the Vancouver Canucks on February 6, 2007, during the second period against goaltender Roberto Luongo.

 He recorded a Gordie Howe hat trick against the Tampa Bay Lightning on December 9, 2009.

 Stortini was placed on waivers by the Oilers on February 1, 2011, and subsequently cleared them on February 2.
 As a result, he was assigned to the Oklahoma City Barons in the AHL.